vonFlandern/-polkadot-validator-payout-bot/README.md

 - Polkadot eras last approximately 24 hours
 - The script checks the last 7 eras to catch any missed payouts
-- Rewards can be claimed up to 84 eras after they were earned
 - Running the bot once per day is usually sufficient

 ## Security Best Practices